nzpr/rchain-docker-cluster/README.md

-# start a rnode network with
+# Start a rnode network with docker-compose

 ## Pre-install